frictionlessdata/datapackage/specs/fiscal-data-package.md

 ]
 ```

-When attached to the FDP spec, it can be either attached inline, or as a URL, pointing to a JSON file containing the package.
+When attached to the fiscal data package descriptor, it can be either attached inline, or as a URL, pointing to a JSON file containing the package.

-The top-level `columnTypes` property of the FDP descriptor holds one or more _ColumnType_ definitions or definition packages.
+The top-level `columnTypes` property of the fiscal data package descriptor holds one or more _ColumnType_ definitions or definition packages.
 It is an array of items, which are interpreted like so:
 - If the array item is an object, it is interpreted as a single _ColumnType_ definition.
 - If the array item is an array, it is interpreted as a _ColumnType_ definition package.
 - If the array item is a string, it is interpreted as a URL for a _ColumnType_ definition package.